SABERGLOW/Clrd./README.md

 # Clrd.
-Clrd. is a project about my simple, yet functional website that uses JS homemade algorithms to apply filters on your chosen picture.
+<a href="https://codepen.io/saberglow/pen/OJNypmg"> Clrd. </a> is a web project that uses my own filters implemented in JavaScript to dynamically edit the image.
 Have Fun with it :)

 # Overview:
 The website is designed using HTML5, CSS, and JavaScript.
 I designed it on <a href="https://codepen.io/saberglow/pen/OJNypmg"> CodePen </a>.